huantianad/pyvitals/README.md

 # Installation

-Just run `pip install pyvitals`!
+Just run `pip install pyvitals`!\
-The pypi version of this module is still a bit old, you might want to do `pip install git+https://github.com/huantianad/pyvitals` instead, to download from the github repo..
+You can also run `pip install git+https://github.com/huantianad/pyvitals` to install the latest bleeding edge version from the GitHub repo directly.

 # Examples